m50d/paperdoll/README.md

  * Get into Maven Central
   * GPG signing in build (trivial)
  * General code review
+  * Ensure that types that may need to change are private (e.g. queues)
+  * Ensure public interface is documented
  * Release 1.0

 ## Notices